React Native Notes – 001

 Published

-I've quit my day job as a web developer and am dedicating the next 6 months of my life to mastering React Native development.
+I am dedicating the next 6 months of my life to mastering React Native development.
 These are my notes along the way.

 Like it or not, Apple and Google have very established design guidelines.
 When building for iOS it is your duty (to the iOS users) to follow the Human Interface Guidelines (and likewise for Android users with the Material Design guidelines).
 You gotta think about their expectations when it comes to apps on their phone - they expect something that feels native to their device: it feels like the other apps on their phone, both in a visual sense and a physical sense with those buttery smooth animations.
 Don't confuse mobile app development with web development, where the website is yours and visitors expect unique designs and are more open to learning the behaviour and exploring the layout of your site.

 I like to think of apps as physical things.
 Android and iOS users are not the same, the 'physical' world feels slightly different to each of these cohorts, based on what they are used to.
 If you're going to all the effort of using React Native, then do it properly and separate your iOS design from your Android design.
-If you're using your own colours, make sure that they are as good as the system colours.
-For example, on iOS the "system red" is a different shade depending on whether you are in light mode or dark mode, and additionally if you are in an accessible mode.
-So that's four different values just for system red.